 The goal of any LEAN initiative is to increase the efficiency of a process (in this case, manufacturing), by systematically driving out waste, improving OEE and, in general, optimizing your network.
 The three-pronged method by which this occurs is to put into place the technical, organizational and cultural infrastructure needed for transformational change, change that will drive sustainable continuous improvement for years to come.
 Technical infrastructure is built through skills training and tools, organizational infrastructure through staffing, processes & procedures, and cultural infrastructure through the consistent application of the first two.

 Throughout this entire continuum of evolving focus areas, the foundational theme of culture change cannot be over-stressed, since only through culture change can an organization reach the ultimate goal of self-sustaining continuous improvement.
 Most LEAN initiatives that fail, fail because those organizations did not establish true LEAN CI cultures.
-Without an embedded LEAN CI culture, the gains enjoyed early in the LEAN transformation tend to dissipate after the “change agents” (consultants, a visionary leader) leave.
+Without an embedded LEAN CI culture, the gains enjoyed early in the LEAN transformation tend to dissipate after the “change agents” (consultants, a visionary leader, etc.) leave.

 A table showing those seven pillars, plus a partial list of the activities and skills that sustain them is provided below

-The following list is simply too large to allow for its simultaneous implementation.
+The above list is simply too large to allow for its simultaneous implementation.
 For this reason, pillar activities and skills are gradually deployed and in site-specific ways.
 Each site has its own unique needs and its own levels of competency.
 Ideally an in-depth site LEAN audit should be conducted, to assess the organization’s maturity with respect to the deployment of the 7-Pillars and their supporting activities and skills.
 A properly conducted LEAN audit will yield an effective road map for implementing a LEAN transformation.

 In the absence of such an audit, a more generic approach can be taken, a brief outline of which is provided below.